 Our Pasadena office is ideally located to provide comprehensive cultural resource management and historic preservation services to the greater Los Angeles and Orange County areas.
 Our office and laboratory facilities also serve as the base of operations for Applied EarthWorks’ paleontology program.
 Our paleontology preparation laboratory is well equipped for a variety of uses, including matrix washing, microfossil picking, and fossil specimen preparation and repair.
 It also provides secure space for the temporary housing of paleontological collections.

-Jessica DeBusk (Paleontology Program Manager/Project Manager) and Michael Moratto (Principal Archaeologist) serve as senior staff in the Pasadena office and are supported by Vice President and Principal Archaeologist Vanessa Mirro along with other technical staff.
+Dr. Tiffany Clark (Senior Archaeologist), Jessica DeBusk (Paleontology Program Manager/Project Manager), and Dr. Michael Moratto (Principal Archaeologist) serve as senior staff in the Pasadena office.

 Applied EarthWorks has opened its doors at a new location in San Diego, California.
 This office will better serve our current clients and expand regional business by providing a wide range of cultural resource management and historic preservation services.
 The office will be supported by Senior Archaeologist, Matt Tennyson.
 Matt has more than 15 years of experience in cultural resource management and environmental compliance.